open-education-hub/essentials-security/explaining-the-internet/README.md

 It represents the underlying technology of any application.
 The device on which the application is running may have a choice of many technologies to connect to a network, such as Ethernet, WiFi, Bluetooth, 4G, 5G etc.
-Where more than one link exists, the operating system of the device chooses the most approprite link, e.g. a mobile phone might be connected to both 4G and WiFi.
+Where more than one link exists, the operating system of the device chooses the most appropriate link, e.g. a mobile phone might be connected to both 4G and WiFi.
 However, in some cases the application itself may dictate the choice of link, e.g. the mobile phone may decide to send traffic over WiFi to avoid 4G data charges.
 Once the link has been chosen, the appropriate link layer protocol is selected.